 (b) Laws for a Healthy, Safe, and Equitable Working Environment for Women in India:

-- The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013: Creates a safe and equitable work environment by addressing sexual harassment, promoting gender equality and upholding professionalism.
+The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013: Ensures a safe workplace by mandating Internal Complaints Committees (ICC) and grievance redressal mechanisms.

 (c) Suggestions to Mitigate Such Working Conditions: